bluesillybeard/ZRender/readme.md

     - If people complain, switch everything to use the actual zig style guidelines instead of my modified version
 - use "grep -rnI TODO" to find todos and complete them
 - rewrite this readme before the library goes public

+Runtime dependencies:
+- SDL2 (It also needs to be available at compile time so the executable can be linked against it)

+Compile time dependencies
+- Zig 0.12.0-dev.1819+5c1428ea9 (doesn't need to be in path, just used to run the build.zig)
+- glslangValidator in path (Part of the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home))
+    + Contrary to what you may think, glslangValidator can be used to create SPIRV binaries for OpenGL as well as Vulkan.